-Determination Values Description (for Conveyance Categories i and Formula Years t) Document Reference re: Reasons for Proposed Licence Modification $V{E,i,t}$ Volume See section 4 on impact on Volumes and updated Connections. $C{E,t}$ Capital Expenditure See sections 2 and 4 on capex. $O{E,t}$ Operating Expenditure See sections 3 and 4 on opex. $D{E,t}$ Annual Depreciation Changed to reflect updated capex numbers in sections 2 and 4. $F{E,t}$ Cash Flow (calculated in accordance with Condition 4.4.6) Changed to reflect changes in opex, capex, volumes and allowed revenue, and calculated as a function of those. $P{E,i,t}$ Revenue Per Unit Output of FE Pi model (published as Annex 5), in line with licence formulae. $R{E,t}$ Total Conveyance Revenue Output of FE Pi model (published as Annex 5) in line with licence formulae. $DAV{E,t}$ Depreciated Asset Value (calculated in accordance with Condition 4.4.7) Changed to reflect updated capex allowances and annual depreciation, and calculated as a function of those. $TRV{E,m}$ Total Regulatory Value (calculated in accordance with Condition 4.4.8) The TRV has changed due to the updated values of the GD17 price control, in terms of costs, allowed revenue and rate of return, which must be returned to the licence holder via conveyance charges paid for by consumers.
+Determination Values Description (for Conveyance Categories i and Formula Years t) Document Reference re: Reasons for Proposed Licence Modification $V{E,i,t}$ Volume See chapter 6 on impact on Volumes and updated Connections. $C{E,t}$ Capital Expenditure See chapters 2, 4 and 6 on capex. $O{E,t}$ Operating Expenditure See chapters 3, 5 and 6 on opex. $D{E,t}$ Annual Depreciation Changed to reflect updated capex numbers in chapters 2, 4 and 6. $F{E,t}$ Cash Flow (calculated in accordance with Condition 4.4.6) Changed to reflect changes in opex, capex, volumes and allowed revenue, and calculated as a function of those. $P{E,i,t}$ Revenue Per Unit Output of Final FE Pi model (published as Annex 5), in line with licence formulae. $R{E,t}$ Total Conveyance Revenue Output of Final FE Pi model (published as Annex 5) in line with licence formulae. $DAV{E,t}$ Depreciated Asset Value (calculated in accordance with Condition 4.4.7) Changed to reflect updated capex allowances and annual depreciation, and calculated as a function of those. $TRV{E,m}$ Total Regulatory Value (calculated in accordance with Condition 4.4.8) The TRV has changed due to the updated values of the GD17 price control, in terms of costs, allowed revenue and rate of return, which must be returned to the licence holder via conveyance charges paid for by consumers.

-Table 13: FE - References for Substantiation of Proposed Determination Values
+Table 15: FE - References for Substantiation of Determination Values